 BAIL REVIEW HEARINGS

 Bail review hearings are conducted remotely via Zoom for Government at 8:30 a.m. on Tuesday and Friday.
 At 1:30 p.m. bail review hearings are conducted remotely via Zoom for Government for FTA’s and TBA’s daily.

 The court schedules cases in compliance with its differentiated case management plan by designated track assignments based upon the complexity of the case, the number of defendants, and the anticipated length of trial.
 All criminal cases follow one of four distinct tracks to resolution.

 All jury trial prayers and appeals from the District Court will be assigned to Track A by the Clerk’s Office.
-When a jury trial is prayed in District Court, the District Court assigns a trial date within 21 to 24 days after the jury trial is prayed.
-Criminal Track A – Jury Trial Prayers have a disposition1 goal of 90 days.
-All misdemeanors received from the District Court after appeal are assigned a trial date within 30 to 45 days after the appeal is filed.
+Criminal Track A – Jury Trial Prayers have a disposition goal of 90 days.
 Criminal Track A – District Court Appeals also have a disposition goal of 90 days.